freedom-manufaktur/Oktopus/Documentation/Register a Google Workspace Service Account.md

 # Create a new service account
 > Note: This step is only necessary if you haven't already done so.
-If you already have a project, skip to the next chapter.
+If you already have a service account, skip to the next chapter.

 1. Open the [Google Cloud > IAM & Admin > Service accounts](https://console.cloud.google.com/iam-admin/serviceaccounts) and make sure the correct project (e.g. `whoosh Oktopus`) is selected.
   ![Service accounts](<Images/GoogleWorkspace/Google Cloud IAM Service Accounts.png>)